TheKingMaker98/3D-Ray-tracing-/README.md

-# Balls-and-dicks-in-3D
+# Ray tracing in pyhton
-Project to give in before fuckin 1 st week of january! the one that does the most code will be paid! ;)
+Project to give in before  1 st week of january 2022 for our programming class .